 On 22 October 2007, President George W. Bush presented the parents of Lieutenant Michael P. Murphy the Medal of Honor for his actions on 28 June 2005.

 The reality of the situation, as described in the book, is significantly different and more disturbing.
 In actuality, LT Murphy successfully made the call while taking gunfire.
 He was out in the open on an exposed rock formation.
 Following the call, Murphy managed to drag himself to a semi-covered position where he began to cry out to Luttrell for help.
-Luttrell wrote about how he realized there was no possible way he could help his best friend because the enemy would surely kill him long before he reached Murphy.
+Luttrell wrote about how he realized there was no possible way to help his best friend because the enemy would surely kill him long before he reached Murphy.

-Murphy kept crying out for help and Luttrell set aside his weapon and put his fingers in his ears because he could not stand to hear his best friend die.
+Murphy kept crying out for help, and Luttrell set aside his weapon and put his fingers in his ears because he could not stand to hear his best friend die.
 He calls himself a coward.
 I think it takes an enormous amount of strength, character, and bravery to tell the world the truth about such a sensitive situation when no one would ever have known the difference.
 Murphy’s pleas for help quickly fell silent as he continued to take rounds as he died.

 My personal recommendation would be to watch the film first, then read the book for the facts and the rest of this amazing story of survival and loss.